Will Reduce Harmful Emissions to the Environment: Samples of Environmentally Friendly Aviation Fuel Created in Tomsk

 The fuel includes industrial waste and vegetable oils

-The Tomsk Polytechnic University (TPU) has developed the first samples of light and stable environmentally friendly aviation fuel, the university's press service reported.
+The Tomsk Polytechnic University (TPU) has developed the first samples of light and stable environmentally friendly aviation fuel.
+This was reported by the press service of the university.

 The new development includes composite raw materials — vegetable oils (tall, camelina, rapeseed, waste cooking oils) and industrial waste from oil refineries.